kovidgoyal/kitty/docs/shell-integration.rst

     :ac:`new_window_with_cwd` and similar to open windows logged into remote machines using the :doc:`ssh kitten <kittens/ssh>` automatically with the same working directory as the current window.
+    Note that for the ``fish`` shell this will not disable its built-in current working directory reporting.

 no-prompt-mark
     Turn off marking of prompts.
 This disables jumping to prompt, browsing